Inherent Optical Properties

 The absorption coeﬃcient is the fundamental IOP that describes how a medium absorbs light.
 The volume scattering function likewise describes how the medium scatters light.
 If you know these two IOPs, then you know everything there is to know about the medium interacts with unpolarized light.
 Other IOPs are sometimes convenient, and they can be deﬁned in terms of the absorption coeﬃcient and the volume scattering function.
 Figure 1 is the key to deﬁning the IOPs.

 Consider a small volume of water, of thickness , illuminated by a collimated beam of monochromatic light of spectral radiant power at some wavelength , in , as illustrated in Fig. 1.
 Some part of the incident power is absorbed within the volume of water.
 Some part is scattered out of the beam at an angle , and the remaining power is transmitted through the volume with no change in direction.
 Let be the total power that is scattered into all directions.
-Furthermore, assume that no photons undergo a change in wavelength during the scattering process.
+Furthermore, assume that the light does not undergo a change in wavelength during the scattering process.
 Then by conservation of energy,

 The absorptance is the fraction of incident power that is absorbed within the volume:

 Likewise, the scatterance is the fractional part of the incident power that is scattered out of the beam into all directions,

 and the transmittance , the fraction of the incident power that passes through the volume without interacting with the medium, is

 The inherent optical properties usually employed in optical oceanography are the absorption and scattering coeﬃcients, which are respectively the absorptance and scatterance per unit distance in the medium.
 In the geometry of Fig. 1, let the thickness approach zero, in which case only a decreasingly small fraction of the incident power is absorbed.
 The absorption coeﬃcient is then deﬁned as

 Another commonly used IOP is the single-scattering albedo , deﬁned by